 Replace your trail mix with this metabolism-boosting blend.
 Brazil nuts are the richest dietary source of selenium, which helps boost the metabolism for greater energy levels.
 Cacao nibs have more antioxidant flavonoids than any other food, plus they add a delicious hint of chocolate to the mix.
 Coconut flakes keep your energy levels up for longer.
 This blend is a perfect afternoon pick-me up.

-How to prepare it: Chop up four Brazil nuts and add 1 tablespoon of cacao nibs and 1 tablespoon of coconut flakes to the mix.
+How to prepare it: Chop up four Brazil nuts.
+Then and add 1 tablespoon of cacao nibs and 1 tablespoon of coconut flakes to the mix.
+It’s that easy.
 Enjoy!

 Skip the afternoon cookie and dip raw flax crackers into honey instead.
 You’ll get a touch of sweetness without the addition of butter and sugar used to make a cookie.
 Flax seed crackers are low in insulin-spiking carbohydrates, which can leave you feeling depleted and fatigued.
 Flax crackers are high in fiber and omega 3s which help to activate energy levels.